-An IPS officer also lead intelligence agencies and paramilitary forces.
+An IPS officer also leads intelligence agencies and paramilitary forces.
 With so much of responsibilities on their shoulders, IPS Officers should have to be alert and ready for any eventuality that would even require giving up their life at any moment.
-Here are the real life superheroes who are just ordinary people but did extraordinary things and some of them gave up their lives fighting for us and to make the country a safer place.
+Here are the real-life superheroes who are just ordinary people but did extraordinary things and some of them gave up their lives fighting for us and to make the country a safer place.

 Best IPS Officers in India